ajfrederick/DDMN-Email-to-Case-Integration/README.md

 1) Setup user as context user for email service

-2) Set Up Email Service
+2) Set Up Email Service using the provided apex InboundEmailHandler

 3) Set up forwarding in the email client with the provided Email Services Address.